BillSchultzPhD/BillSchultzPhDsite/content/projects/afforest-particip/index.md

 # publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: We compare the livelihood and ecosystem benefits of tree plantations in Kangra, India, based on whether they have had long term local participation in their management.
+summary: We compare the livelihood and ecosystem benefits of tree plantations in Kangra, India, based on whether they have had longterm local participation in their management.

 tags:
 featured: true